+You’re constantly traveling for work, what are your survival secrets?
 I always like to be really moisturized.
 I have this amazing mask, it’s almost like the Dauphin eye mask.
 It’s jelly that you put around your eyes and it’s really moisturizing.
 I get two big bottles of water and drink a lot of water on the flight, as well, because I know I cant resist eating the food on airplanes.
 There’s just something about the compartmentalized aspect of the little portions.
 I cant stop myself.
 Between that and having a couple of drinks on the plane, which I also cant stop myself from having to put myself to sleep, I like to keep completely, super hydrated.

 I try to bring pajamas with me.
 I bring something simple, like sweatpants and a t-shirt, just to have with me so I can relax and not have to worry about coming off the plane looking haggard.
 And, of course, you have to have your sunglasses.
 The worst thing in the world to me is wearing makeup on the plane.
 I feel like your skin like changes on the flight and makeup just doesn’t sit right, so I just bring sunglasses.